Reducing CO2 emissions from vans

 Vans ('light commercial vehicles') account for around 12% of the EU market for light-duty vehicles.

 As part of the strategy to reduce CO2 emissions from light-duty vehicles, in 2011 the EU adopted legislation setting CO2 emission targets for new vans sold on the European market.
-The law is similar to that for new cars.
+This has subsequently been extended to cover the period to 2020.
+The law, which is awaiting formal adoption, is similar to that for new cars.

 The Vans Regulation limits CO2 emissions from new vans to a fleet average of 175 grams of CO2 per kilometre by 2017 – with the target phased in from 2014 - and 147 g/km by 2020.
-The regulation is currently undergoing amendment in order to implement the 2020 target.
+These targets represent reductions of 3% and 19% respectively compared with the 2012 average of 180.2 g CO2/km.

 Key elements of the legislation are as follows: